tom67451/game-jam2/README.md

 # game-jam2

 ...Slime is an down-top (top-down) adventure game where you fight monsters to get to the top.
-Along the way you level up and gain bufs to make the increasing difficulity managable.
+Along the way you level up and gain buffs to make the increasing difficulity managable.

 Controls
 W - Up